 Lead-up to Mardi Gras

-The Gay Solidarity Group staged the day of events to mark the ninth anniversary of riots that had taken place in New York City following a police raid on a gay bar called the Stonewall Inn.
+The Gay Solidarity Group staged the events in Sydney to mark the ninth anniversary of riots that had taken place in New York City following a police raid on a gay bar called the Stonewall Inn.

 The Stonewall riots are widely considered to mark the start of the international gay rights movement.

-Conservative social groups, especially church groups, opposed their activities throughout the 1970s.
+Conservative social and church groups opposed their activities throughout the 1970s.

-In his history of gay and lesbian activism, Graham Willett describes the 1978 Mardi Gras as the ‘most dramatic moment of the backlash’ against the campaign for gay rights.
+Australian Lesbian and Gay Archives president Graham Willett describes the 1978 Mardi Gras as the ‘most dramatic moment of the backlash’ against the campaign for gay rights.

-The parade started at 10.30am and progressed down Oxford Street towards the city.
+The parade started at 10pm and progressed down Oxford Street towards the city.
 The trouble began when they reached Hyde Park.
 In an attempt to get the crowd to disperse, the police confiscated the lead truck and loud speaker.
 The crowd, seeing that access to Hyde Park was blocked, headed towards Kings Cross.
-It was then that the police moved in.
-Fifty-three people were arrested.
+The police moved in and arrested 53 people.

 According to Willett, ‘Many of those arrested were badly beaten inside police cells and the Sydney Morning Herald sank to new editorial lows by publishing the complete list of names and occupations of those arrested’.

 Supporters began a ‘drop the charges’ campaign, which initially generated more arrests.
 However, due to public uproar about the arrests as well as favourable media coverage, the first charges were dropped in October 1978, and all charges were dropped by the end of 1979.
-Additionally, laws to get permits for street marches and parades were liberalised.
+Additionally, laws around obtaining permits for street marches and parades were liberalised.

 As such, the first Mardi Gras march was a major civil rights milestone beyond the gay community.
 About 3000 people marched in an incident-free parade in 1979.

 Capitalising on this and on the wellspring of support that had emerged, the gay community decided to keep going with the idea of a parade.
-They continued to campaign on different aspects of discrimination against them, and this also began to translate into a cautious acceptance within mainstream business of gay people as customers and employees.
-Businesses catering to gay and lesbian people became more open as well.
+They continued to campaign on different aspects of discrimination against them, and this also began to translate into a cautious acceptance of gay people as customers and employees.
+Businesses catering to gay and lesbian people also became more open.

 Impact of AIDS

-Mardi Gras continued, getting slowly bigger.
-It faced its next challenge with the spread of AIDS.
-Anyone who watched television in the early 1980s will remember the Grim Reaper AIDS awareness ads.
+Mardi Gras faced its next challenge with the spread of AIDS.
 Public fear about AIDS was so great that organisers of the 1985 Mardi Gras were under intense pressure to cancel.

-Mardi Gras has since grown to be one of the major events of the Sydney calendar, lasting two weeks and attracting many hundreds of thousands of visitors.
+Mardi Gras has grown to be one of the major events of the Sydney calendar.
+Today it is a festival held over several weeks, culminating in a parade that attracts more than 200,000 participants and spectators.
 The survival and success of Mardi Gras represents a remarkable and defining change in public attitudes.

 1 Robert Swieca, Judith O’Callaghan and Glynis Jones, Absolutely Mardi Gras: Costume and Design of the Sydney Gay and Lesbian Mardi Gras, Powerhouse Publishing, Sydney, 1996, p.
 6.